-With earthy materials and organic finishes being one of the top interior trends of 2021, it’s easy to see why these dreamy hand-chiseled Moroccan tiles called Zellige.
-Available in a wide range of muted tones, including sage, rust and wheat, they have a beautiful organic texture.
-Each tile is unique with irregular pits and cracks.
+With earthy materials and organic finishes being one of the top interior trends of 2021, it’s easy to see why these dreamy hand-chiseled Moroccan tiles, called Zellige, have made our list!
+Available in a wide range of muted tones, including sage, rust and wheat, each tile is unique with irregular pits and cracks.
 Brace yourself though, they cost a small fortune.

 Extra large porcelain panels

 Forget worrying about grout ever again — introducing extra large porcelain panels!
 These large panels are actually extra large tiles that come in various lengths (some are over 3m long!).
 Available in a wide range of colour options and patterns, including concrete look, natural marble and sliced stone, they are more affordable than comparable products such as Caesarstone.
 Best of all, they are zero maintenance and you’ll never have to worry about grout again!

-A non-tile option that’s not so much a trend as a firm favourite is solid stone.
-You can find hundreds of different types of stone on the market now, including the oh-so-popular ‘Super white’ (pictured below) through to rare versions of ‘New York marble’ with a purple vein.
+An option that’s not so much a trend as a firm favourite is solid stone.
+You can find hundreds of different types of stone on the market now.
+This year, we’re seeing bolder colours and stronger veining gain popularity.

 It’s important to note, all types of stone have different levels of density, making some more or less porous (read: likely to stain or discolour) than others.
 It’s worth doing your research to make sure you pick a stone that’s relatively hard-wearing and always seal it with a natural stone sealer.

 If your design allows for it — and you’ve got a beautiful outlook — sometimes the simplest yet most beautiful option is a window kitchen splashback.
 A fabulous way of bringing the outdoors in and flooding your kitchen with natural light, this will always be a popular option!